 Natural disasters affected millions of people worldwide in 2014.
 Asia bore the brunt — 48% — of these disasters reported globally.

 “Working with communities for preparedness is key,” said Lawren Sinnema, a World Vision emergency affairs program officer.
 “Because while you can’t entirely reduce risk from disasters, you can alleviate their effects if you are prepared.”

-In 2014, man-made humanitarian crises and conflicts were more prevalent in the headlines, but here are five of the worst natural disasters of 2014, along with a recap of how World Vision responded.
+In 2014, man-made humanitarian crises and conflicts were more prevalent in the headlines, but here are five of the worst natural disasters in 2014, along with a recap of how World Vision responded.

 Typhoons Hagupit: Philippines